 - Press the macaroons into 8 mini tartlet or mini cupcake molds / tins.

 - Divide the cashew filling evenly between the tartlet cups.

 - Refrigerate for 1 hour or longer.
 Serve topped with fresh berries, if desired.

 Stevia Option - Using stevia like an herb (which it is), in small doses rather than as a predominant sweetener, can help to heighten the flavors of a recipe, without overpowering.

 This post was sponsored by Hail Merry, the makers of some amazing raw macaroons, miracle tarts, and naturally seasoned nuts and seeds.
-But trust me, the glowing opinions are my own (I really do love their snacks and enjoy them often!) and these healthy and decadent recipes are all me.
-Plus they are very versatile.
-I hope you enjoy!
+But the glowing opinions and decadent recipes are my own.